-Probably all environmental professionals are aware of the 'default' definition of ‘sustainable development’: meeting the needs of the present, but without compromising the ability of future generations to meet their own needs.
+All environmental professionals are aware of the default definition of ‘sustainable development’: meeting the needs of the present, but without compromising the ability of future generations to meet their own needs.

-A sustainable journey requires a sustainability mindset.
+A sustainability journey requires a sustainability mindset.
 And inherently, a sustainability mindset requires us to consider other people, who are in the future.

-Is it any surprise that it is so hard for most people to do?
-Psychologically, our lowest ‘animal brain' just does not go that far.
+Is it any surprise that this is so hard for most of us to do?
+Psychologically, our lowest ‘animal brain’, the brain of here and now, just does not go that far.
 And it’s not like the main influences of our modern world encourage us to operate at a level much higher than this.

-(1) they accept knowledge about the implications of environmental issues to the future of the world, and
+(1) they accept knowledge about the implications of sustainability issues to the future of the world, and

 (2) when they realise their own children will live in that world.

-And I realised, while the knowledge is a necessary precursor, it’s not enough to seal the deal for action – not enough to make people to start their sustainable journey.
+That was my epiphany.
+I realised, while knowledge is a necessary precursor, it’s not enough to seal the deal for action – not enough to make people to sustain their sustainability journey.

-However, even people ambivalent about the academics of the subject will learn, will sacrifice, and will override the social pressures that block change, because of love for their children.
+However, even people who don’t have deep knowledge on sustainability issues will learn, will sacrifice, and will suffer the social pressures that block change, because of love for their children.

 He’s throwing plastic in the sea, said the little girl, watching him.
-I agreed, watching her face.
+I agreed, watching her face closely.